 The following is an update of various indicators that are supposed to predict and/or depict economic activity.
 These indicators have been discussed in previous blog posts:

-source: Federal Reserve Bank of Chicago, Chicago Fed National Activity Index [CFNAI], retrieved from FRED, Federal Reserve Bank of St. Louis, July 22, 2021;
+source: Federal Reserve Bank of Chicago, Chicago Fed National Activity Index [CFNAI], retrieved from FRED, Federal Reserve Bank of St. Louis; accessed July 25, 2022:

-source: Federal Reserve Bank of Chicago, Chicago Fed National Activity Index: Three Month Moving Average [CFNAIMA3], retrieved from FRED, Federal Reserve Bank of St. Louis, July 22, 2021;
+source: Federal Reserve Bank of Chicago, Chicago Fed National Activity Index: Three Month Moving Average [CFNAIMA3], retrieved from FRED, Federal Reserve Bank of St. Louis; accessed July 25, 2022:

 The Conference Board Leading Economic Index (LEI), Coincident Economic Index (CEI), and Lagging Economic Index (LAG):

-As per the July 22, 2021 Conference Board press release, titled “The Conference Board Leading Economic Index (LEI) for the U.S. Increased in June” the LEI was at 115.1 in June, the CEI was at 105.5 in June, and the LAG was 105.8 in May.
+As per the July 21, 2022 Conference Board press release titled “The Conference Board LEI for the US Fell Further in June” the LEI was 117.1 in June, the CEI was 108.6 in June, and the LAG was 113.9 in June.

 An excerpt from the release:

-Here is a chart of the LEI from the Advisor Perspectives’ Conference Board Leading Economic Index update of July 22, 2021:
+Here is a chart of the LEI from the Advisor Perspectives’ Conference Board Leading Economic Index (LEI) update of July 21, 2022:

 I post various indicators and indices because I believe they should be carefully monitored.
 However, as those familiar with this site are aware, I do not necessarily agree with what they depict or imply.